Splash, Too: Plot

-During a business event at an aquarium, Madison sees one of her dolphin friends, Salty, in one of the tanks.
-Madison is upset by this, especially because Salty has a mate out in the wild.
+During a business event at an aquarium, Madison sees one of her dolphin friends, Salty, in a tank.
+Madison is upset, especially because Salty has a mate in the wild.
 Karl is one of the benefactors of the aquarium, so Madison asks him to let Salty go.
-This causes more friction between Madison and Allen, as Bauer Produce still needs Karl's business and Allen does not want to get on Karl's bad side.
-Madison declares her unhappiness with how Allen is treating her and disregarding her feelings, and leaves off swimming into the ocean.
+This causes friction between Madison and Allen, as Allen does not want to get on Karl's bad side.
+Madison declares her unhappiness with how Allen is disregarding her feelings and leaves, swimming into the ocean.

-Allen realizes his mistake and regrets pushing Madison away.
-When Madison returns to the house, Allen apologizes and the pair reconcile.
+Allen regrets pushing Madison away.
+When she returns to the house, he apologizes, and the pair reconcile.
 They sneak into the aquarium, where Dr. Otto Benus (Mark Blankfield) is doing research on Salty, and try to set him free.
-They are almost caught, but Fern Hooten comes to their aid and helps them get Salty on to a van and out to the ocean.
+Fern Hooten comes to their aid and helps them get Salty on to a van and out to the ocean.

 At the sea front, Salty is released into the ocean and returns to his mate.
 Madison and Allen talk about their future and agree to be honest.
-Allen agrees to return to the sea with Madison if that is what she wants, but he would prefer to stay on land.
-Madison agrees to stay on land with him, as she says "I like it here.
-I like to learn things.", as she has many things she would like to do, and the pair embraces.
+Allen agrees to return to the sea with Madison if she wants, but he would prefer to stay on land.
+Madison agrees to stay with him, and the pair embraces.
 Seeing Salty back with his family makes Allen wonder how mermaids have babies.
-Madison tells him with a smile "You'll see.
-You'll see." as they embrace again with a kiss.
+Madison tells him with a smile, "You'll see.
+You'll see," as they embrace again with a kiss.